gondo/bouk.github.io/_posts/2014-09-30-idiomatic-generics-in-go.md

 <script src="https://gist.github.com/bouk/e5e8010f552717e1bcc9.js"></script>

 This will print `true false`, as you would expect.
-Converting this to a program that uses ints is as easy as changing the import.
+The code is also super readable, as you don't have to do any crazy casting or reflection.
+Converting this to a program that uses ints is as easy as changing the import, like follows:

 <script src="https://gist.github.com/bouk/b4e0ac1dc3bd39b2210d.js"></script>